 - Neither borrower nor lender be.

 “Much like a new pair of boots, helmets will break in and mold to the shape of your head as they are worn,” says Charles Owen’s managing director, Roy Burek.
-“Therefore, it’s important not to lend your helmet to another person, since the difference in head shape could stretch your helmet and course it to be ill-fitting when it is returned to you.”
+“Therefore, it’s important not to lend your helmet to another person, since the difference in head shape could stretch your helmet and cause it to be ill-fitting when it is returned to you.”

 When to Retire Your Helmet